Can I put a Plate In The air fryer : Safe Guide in 2025

 Challenges With Using Plates in an Air Fryer

-- Risk of Thermal Shock: When asking, “Can I Put a Plate in the Air Fryer?”, consider that sudden temperature changes can cause materials like ceramic and glass to crack, known as thermal shock.
+• Risk of Thermal Shock: When pondering “Can I Put a Plate in the Air Fryer?”, remember that temperature surprises can make ceramic and glass crack faster than an egg on hot pavement.

 Types of Plates To Avoid Using in An Air Fryer